DDurant94/Library_management_system_MySQL/README.md

 When viewing borrowed books you can either search for a book thats been checked out or view all books that are out on loan.
 When viewing you will see Book Title, Book ID, User Name, User ID, Borrow Date, Return Date, Borrow ID.
 (Future updates of viewing: View by due date, and View by checkout date)
 4. Deleting:
-Deleteing a Borrowed book is done manually or when the book is checked back in.
+Deleting a Borrowed book is done manually or when the book is checked back in.

 Error Handling:
 When the program runs into a issue with user input the program will prompt the user with a message explaining what has happened and in some case what they can do to fix the problem
 (Ex.
 'Author' is not in Database.
 Add 'Author' or choose a different Author)

 # How to Use Library Management System:
-The user will be promped with menu options and inputs that will need to be followed.
+The user will be prompted with menu options and inputs that will need to be followed.
 The program has ex. for the user to see and will need to match for the program to under stand the input.
 The command line program makes it easy for the user to follow along and run.
 If the user enters in the wrong kind of input the program will let them know what they have done wrong.